scriptrdotio/howto/api/obtain_auth_token.md

  ## Account owner's authentication token

  When you registered to scriptr, an account was created for you on the platform and an authentication token was allocated to it.
- To get your account token, open the [workspace](https://www.scriptr.io/workspace) then click on your username in the top right corner of the screen.
+ To get your account token, open the [workspace](https://www.scriptr.io/workspace) then click on your username on the top right corner of the screen.
 In the drop-down list, click on **Account**.
  Select the **Info** tab (should be selected by default).
 Copy the value of the **token** field.

  ## User and Device authentication tokens